53 Great Gifts For a Tennis Player

 Wimbledon Towel

 Each tour event has its own merchandise, but nothing can compete with the iconic Wimbledon Towel.
 Its the exact one players use on court, and will never go out of style.
-Click here for the official Wimbledon Shop.
+Click here for the Official Wimbledon Shop.

 Stringing machine

 A wonderful machine for the serious tennis player who breaks lots of strings.
 Buy string by the reel and learn to prepare your racquets exactly how you want.
 There’s a learning curve to using a machine properly, but there are lots of excellent videos to help.
 Another bonus: you can always sell them at some time in the future – broken strings ain’t going out of fashion any time soon!
+Model ranges start with an adjustable tensioner weight, mid market models have a manual tension winder and high end machines have an electronically controlled constant pull tensioner for maximum accuracy and ease of use.

 Autographed ball